MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-setup-machine.md

 ## Download the installer

 You can deploy an AKS Edge Essentials cluster on either a single machine or on multiple machines.
-In a multi-machine deployment, one of the machines is the primary machine with a Kubernetes control node, and the other machines are secondary machines with the worker nodes.
+In a multi-machine deployment, one of the machines is the primary machine with a Kubernetes control node, and the other machines are secondary machines that are either control nodes or worker nodes.
 You must install AKS on both the primary and secondary machines as follows.
 Once AKS is installed, when you create your Kubernetes cluster, you identify one machine as the primary and the rest as secondary machines.

 1. On your machine, download the **AksEdge-k3s MSI** or **AksEdge-k8s MSI**, depending on which Kubernetes distribution you want to use.
 Also, if you're creating a Windows worker node, you will need the Windows node files.